babashka/process/README.md

 "total 136776"
 ```

+## Differences with `clojure.java.shell/sh`:

+- `sh` is blocking, process makes blocking explicit via `deref`
+- `sh` focuses on convenience but limits what you can do with the underlying
+  process, process exposes as much as possible while still offering an ergonomic
+  API
+- process supports piping processes via `->` or `pipeline`
+- `sh` offers integration with `clojure.java.io/copy` for `:in`, process extends
+  this to `:out` and `:err`

 ## API

 You will probably mostly need `process` or `$` and `check` so it would be good